22 February 2021

 Cleaning all of them was a time-consuming and laborious process.
 This was looked after by my mother.

 With four growing children, cooking, washing, cleaning utensils, sweeping the house and doing all the household chores, she had a very tough time.
-There were days when she just could not find time or energy to do this and the difference in light quality was felt once the lamps were lit.
+There were days when she just could not find time or energy to do this, and the difference in light quality was felt once the lamps were lit.

-First I had to remove all the glass chimneys from all the lamps.
+First, I had to remove all the glass chimneys from all the lamps.

 I started the maintenance of lamps by removing the glass chimneys from all the lamps.

-When all the glass chimneys were out I had to clean them.
+When all the glass chimneys were out, I had to clean them.

 A pad made out of a discarded piece of cloth was put on the layer of wood-ash and the pad, with slight pressure, was rubbed all around the chimney.
-After about a minute of rubbing when all the wood-ash was removed and remaining traces of ash wiped clean with another piece of cloth, the chimneys were spotlessly clean.
+After about a minute of rubbing, when all the wood-ash was removed and the remaining traces of ash wiped clean with another piece of cloth, the chimneys were spotlessly clean.
 If not, the process was repeated till such time they were clean.

 Trimming the wick of the hurricane lamp was again a bit involved

-Initially found it a burden.
-As time passed I started taking pride in the fact that all the glass chimneys were spotlessly clean and gave good light to carry on work and for studies.
 I marvelled at the simplicity of operation of hurricane lamps.
-While searching for images of hurricane lamp I saw an image showing airflow within the hurricane lamp, its frame, the burner and the glass chimney.
+While searching for images of a hurricane lamp, I saw an image showing airflow within the hurricane lamp, its frame, the burner and the glass chimney.
 This was the first time I knew about it.
-It was work of a genius to design such a complex light giving machine which was so simple to operate, was so portable and worked in all sorts of windy conditions.
+It was the work of a genius to design such a complex light-giving machine which was so simple to operate, was so portable and worked in all sorts of windy conditions.

-On and off I looked after our lamps for four years.
+On and off, I looked after our lamps for four years.

 God has been most kind throughout this fantastic and incredible journey of almost 70 years.